charlie51135/robot-sim/docs/ros_control.md

 3. **Hardware Interface**:
    - The hardware interface provides an abstraction layer between the controllers and the robot's hardware.
    - It defines how the controllers communicate with the hardware components, through writing commands and recieving updated states.
-   - Runs a continous read/write loop that
+   - Runs a continous read/write loop
    - By using the standard ROS interface, new ROS Control plugins can be added without modification to the hardware interface.